 Since the start of the Covid-19 pandemic, the company has monitored developments closely.
 Scenario-based contingency plans and other mitigating actions are ready to be implemented if needed.
 Fortunately, no significant disruptions to business continuity and limited impact on our operations was observed – all terminals remained operational throughout the year.

 Vopak’s Executive Board has ultimate responsibility for risk management – we have an internal control framework, based on three lines of defense: operational controls at our terminals, oversight by divisional and global management, and internal audit, ensuring full compliance.
 Our internal control framework is regularly reviewed and updated, where necessary.

 Climate change and societal developments are becoming increasingly important topics.
 On environmental controls, we support recommendations from the TCFD (Task Force for Climate-Related Financial Disclosures), and use this framework to assess climate-related risks and opportunities, and to stress-test our portfolio and strategy by using scenario analysis.

-Vopak acknowledges that paying tax is part of its corporate social responsibility.
+Vopak acknowledges that paying tax is part of its corporate social responsibility and thus complies with both the letter and spirit of the law.
 In 2021, Vopak paid EUR 65 million in corporate income tax.
-Vopak complies with both the letter and spirit of the law.
 As a matter of principle, we pay tax in countries where we do business.
 We do not operate businesses purely for tax purposes.

 Vopak WeConnect Foundation